Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

-The architecture of the employed neural network, parametrized via its spectral modality, is identical to that put forward for the analysis of the uncorrelated dataset (except for the first layer that in this case receives just 10 entries).
-In panel (a) of Fig. \ref{fig:corr_eigenvalues_resuts}, the post-training eigenvalues referred to the input layer are shown.
+The architecture of the employed neural network, parameterized via its spectral modality, is identical to that put forward for the analysis of the uncorrelated dataset (except for the first layer that in this case receives just 10 entries).
+In upper right panel of Fig. \ref{fig:corr_multiplot_resuts}, the post-training eigenvalues referred to the input layer are shown.
 Firstly, we notice that pairs are correctly spotted out, as they are assigned the very same eigenvalue entry.
 Moreover, eigenvalues associated with irrelevant components are tuned zero for this dataset as well, an observation that testifies again on the ability of the spectral network to discriminate between irrelevant and relevant features.
-Lastly, the magnitude of the recorded eigenvalues scales proportionally to the control parameter $p$, which quantifies the relevance of the selected pair for classification purposes (panel (b), Fig. \ref{fig:corr_eigenvalues_resuts}).
+Lastly, the magnitude of the recorded eigenvalues scales proportionally to the control parameter $p_n$, which quantifies the relevance of the selected pair for classification purposes (bottom right panel, Fig. \ref{fig:corr_multiplot_resuts}).
+The Pearson correlation ($\rho$) between post-training eigenvalues and the relative $p_n$ values was measured over ten independent training runs, yielding $\rho= 0.988 \pm 0.004$.
 In conclusion, and also for this second, more complex dataset, the optimized eigenvalues referred to the first layer are a good proxy of the importance of the associated components.